preservim/vim-pencil/README.markdown

 ### Autoformat blacklisting

-_The ‘autoformat’ feature affects *HardPencil* (hard line break) mode only._
+_The ‘autoformat’ feature affects *PencilHard* (hard line break) mode only._

 When editing formatted text, such as a table or code block, autoformat will wreak havoc with the formatting.
-In these cases you will want to temporarily deactivate autoformat, such as with the `ManualPencil` or `ShiftPencil` commands described above.
+In these cases you will want to temporarily deactivate autoformat, such as with the `PFormatOff` or `PFormatToggle` commands described above.
 However, in most cases, you won’t need to do this.

 _pencil_ will detect the syntax highlight group at the cursor position to